brainboxdotcc/DPP/docpages/01_frequently_asked_questions.md

         DiscordBotto.vcxproj.user
 ```

-As we setup our project files, it is time to configure our solution to use them.
+As we setup our project files it is time to configure our solution to use them.
-Open your solution (the `.sln`-file inside your Solution Directory) and enable the so called "Solution Explorer", you can do that with CTRL + ALT + L or by following these steps:
+Open your solution (the `.sln`-file inside your Solution Directory) and enable the so called "Solution Explorer".
+You can do that with CTRL + ALT + L or by following these steps:
 `Navigation Bar -> View -> Solution Explorer`.

 Inside of `Solution 'DiscordBotto'`, you should be able to spot our `Project` with the name `DiscordBotto`.
 Select it with left click and right click it.
 Click on "Properties" on the very end of the list.

 At the top of your Properties Panel you'll find an option for switching "Configurations".
 This is important as there are big differences between a `Release` and `Debug` build!
-To make this guide a little more readable, we won't configure both, but use \<CONFIG\> as placeholder for `debug` and `release`!
+To make this guide a little more readable we won't configure both but use \<CONFIG\> as placeholder for `debug` and `release`!
+Don't forget to configure both.

 **HINT:** Some of the configurations we are going to change may already contain some data.
-You can seperate your input from the rest using `;` as seperation character.
+You can separate your input from the rest using `;` as separation character.
 You see `a` but you need to specify `b`?
 The result will look like this: `a;b`.

 Let's get started!